Notodden (town): History

+Before the merger, the town of Notodden made up all of Notodden Municipality, but after this merger, the municipality was greatly enlarged and since then the town has only made up a small part of the vast area of Notodden Municipality.

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Notodden lies within Notodden Municipality and is therefore governed by the municipal council of Notodden Municipality.

 Climate

 Notodden has a humid continental climate (Dfb).
-Situated inland at low altitude in the Telemark region, is one of the warmer towns in Norway in summer, but winters can be cold.
+Situated inland at low altitude in the Telemark region, it is one of the warmest places in Norway in the summer, but winters are cold.
 The weather station at Notodden Airport has been recording since March 1970 (temperature and wind speed).
 Precipitation data is from a different station in Notodden.
 The all-time high temperature 33.3 °C was recorded on 27 July 2018.